June 19, 2018

 Let’s go through these elements to better understand their role:

-The Scrum Master, also known as the ‘facilitator’ helps the team in understanding the scope of the project, and acts as a central figure within a project.
+The Scrum Master, also known as the ‘facilitator’ helps the team in understanding the scope of the project and acts as a central figure within a project.
 His prime duties include clearing out any ambiguities that team members might have regarding the project scope and remove any hurdles that are stopping the team from working efficiently.

 A product owner is typically a key stakeholder of a project.
 He communicates the product vision with the development team and provides timely feedback on the work being done.
 Additionally, he is also responsible for prioritizing the tasks that would go in the backlog.

-Development team is the team who’s working on all the development works of the product.
+The development team is the team who’s working on all the development works of the product.
 Also known as the ‘Scrum team’, it’s a cross-functional group which is responsible for developing the actual product or service.

 Aside from this, the work cycle is divided into ‘sprints’, which usually lasts from 2 to 4 weeks.
 During sprints, daily standups take place to report on project progress and the changes required.